cmacdonald/pyt_splade/README.md

 # Indexing

 Indexing takes place as a pipeline: we apply SPLADE transformation of the documents, which maps raw text into a dictionary of BERT WordPiece tokens and corresponding weights.
-The underlying indexer, Terrier, cant handle this form directly, so a further transformer (`pyt_splade.toks2doc()`) makes this into a new textual representation.
+The underlying indexer, Terrier, is configured to handle arbitrary word counts without further tokenisation (`pretokenised=True`).

 The Terrier indexer is configured to index tokens unchanged.